thislight/gsolid/README.md

 ## Special Libraries

-GSolid provides some libraries to improve UX for your UX in gjs.
+GSolid provides some libraries to improve UX for gjs.

 Mostly we create the library similiar to the Web API, but they are not 1:1 simulation to the API on the other platform.